monktastic/hackmd/philosophy/you-are-everyone.md

 Why do stories like The Egg provoke such visceral reactions in us?
 Some highly-upvoted comments from YouTube:

-> I have no idea why, but i cried so hard watching this.
+> I have no idea why, but I cried so hard watching this.
 Absolutely incredible.

-> The first time I watched this video, I was 14 yo.
-This has had such a strong impact on my values and identity.
+> This has had such a strong impact on my values and identity.
 I feel the connection, I feel less lonely.

 > I think it’s an absolutely beautiful idea to see everyone on earth as yourself.
 It brings understanding, empathy and equity to a whole other level.

 The story is actually _true_ --- or rather, about as close to the truth as words can capture.
-It's not presenting just another idea, but invoking a deep memory of something you once knew but somehow forgot.
+It's not presenting just another idea, but evoking a deep memory of something you once knew but somehow forgot.

 Zen Master Thich Nhat Hanh communicates essentially the same truth with heartbreaking beauty in his [poem](https://plumvillage.org/articles/please-call-me-by-my-true-names-song-poem/) _Call Me By My True Names_ (which I suggest you read in its entirety):